Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_validation.rst

 =========================================

 This tutorial will guide you through the process of analyzing computational neuron models using DendroTweaks.
-You'll learn how to quantify morphological properties, measure passive electrical characteristics, and analyze neuronal firing patterns.
+You will learn how to quantify morphological properties, measure passive electrical characteristics, and analyze neuronal firing patterns.

 Introduction to Morphometric Analysis